arbitraryexecution/forta-bot-templates/gnosis-safe-multisig/SETUP.md

       ERC20.json
 ```

 8. Install all related `npm` packages using `npm i`.
-This will create a `package-lock.json` file alongside
+This will create a `package-lock.json` file
-package.json.
+alongside package.json.

-9. Once the `agent-config.json` file is populated and all corresponding ABI files are in the correct locations
+9. Once the `agent-config.json` file is populated and all corresponding ABI files are in the correct
-referred to in the `agent-config.json` file, the agent is complete.
-Please test the agent against transactions
+locations referred to in the `agent-config.json` file, the agent is complete.
+Please test the agent
-that contain function calls that should trigger the agent.
-Please also test the agent against transactions that should
+against transactions that contain emitted events that should trigger the agent.
+Please also test
-not trigger the agent.
+the agent against transactions that should not trigger the agent.

-10. After sufficient testing, the agent may be published and deployed using the steps outlined in the Forta SDK
+10. After sufficient testing, the agent may be published and deployed using the steps outlined in
-documentation:
+the Forta SDK documentation:
   https://docs.forta.network/en/latest/deploying/